Adaptive Conformal Inference through the Lens of Blackwell Approachability: Introduction

-Other lines of work focus more directly on efficiency, understood as the ability to produce narrow prediction intervals.
-For instance, \citet{zaffran2022adaptive} analyze the efficiency of ACI in the i.i.d.\ and autoregressive settings.
-In the fully adversarial regime, \citet{srinivas2025online} establish impossibility results showing that no nontrivial efficiency guarantees can be obtained without further assumptions.
-These results motivate the restricted adversarial framework considered here, where meaningful efficiency objectives become attainable.
+Other works focus more directly on efficiency, measured by the average lengths of the prediction intervals output. \citet{zaffran2022adaptive} analyze the efficiency of the original ACI procedure in the exchangeable and autoregressive settings, and show that it is generally suboptimal in terms of efficiency (see Section~\ref{sec:exch-main} for a detailed discussion on their results).
+In the adversarial setting, \citet{srinivas2025online} establish impossibility results, proving that no nontrivial efficiency guarantees are attainable without additional assumptions.
+This result motivates the consideration of the assumption of $Q$--restricted opponent introduced by \citet{bernstein2014opportunistic}, for which we build a meaningful theory of efficiency under validity constraint.

+The key tool to do so is related to repeated finite games and is called approachability theory.
+We review it next.

+\paragraph{Approachability theory.} \citet{blackwell} introduced the concept of approachability as the possibility, for a learner, to force the average payoffs to converge to a given target set $\cC$, irrespective of the opponent.
+Approachability is a foundational tool in the analysis of repeated finite games and characterizes tractable online learning problems.
+It was used to show the existence of no-regret strategies (\citealp{hart2000simple}, see also \citealp{CBL03} and \citealp{abernethy2011blackwell}) and of calibrated forecasters (see \citealp{foster1999proof}, and see also \citealp{mannor2010geometric}).

+In the context of adaptive conformal inference, \citet{marx2025calibrated} mention that asymptotic validity can be seen as an approachability problem, with no further analysis of efficiency.

-Our algorithmic design builds on the theory of Blackwell's approachability \citep{blackwell}, a central result for sequential learning in games.
-Approachability has notably been used to prove calibration results for online forecasters \citep{foster1999proof,mannor2010geometric}, a connection that will play a central role in our analysis.
-Classical approachability algorithms typically rely on its primal condition to select the player’s action.
-Our focus, however, lies on the \emph{response-based} framework, which exploits its dual condition.
-Response-based strategies have been studied by \citet{bernstein2013response,mannor2014approachability}, and we build especially on the \emph{opportunistic} approach of \citet{bernstein2014opportunistic}.
-This framework extends calibration-based approachability algorithms \citep{perchet2010calibration}, allowing the learner to exploit structural restrictions in the adversary’s play.
+Approachability is generally studied through the lens of the primal condition, which provides an explicit approachability strategy.
+Our focus, however, lies on the dual condition instead, and is a response-based approachability strategy.
+Response-based strategies have been studied by \citet{bernstein2015response} (see also \citealp{mannor2014approachability}), and we rely especially on the opportunistic approachability theory developed by~\citet{bernstein2014opportunistic}.
+Opportunistic approachability is a calibration-based approachability algorithm (see \citealp{perchet2009calibration} for a general study of such algorithms) allowing the learner to take advantage of potential restrictions in the adversary's play.